NotHosomi/nt-payload/README.txt

   +-- Further additions --+
  Rollback could be implemented using a delayed OnEndTouchAll and CancelPending Teleport-based spawnrooms will be designed soon
+ HUD and cart notifications could be implemented with displaying text on player's screen